-During 2023 and 2022, the Group sold gold through its agreed contracts at provisional price.
-The table below summarizes the impact on profit before income tax due to changes in the price per ounce.
-This analysis is based on the assumption that the price of gold at the end of the year has increased or decreased by 10 percent, while the rest of the variables remain constant.
-For the positive scenario for the first quarter of 2023 an average price of US\$2,094 per ounce of gold was considered (average price of US\$2,102 per ounce of gold for the first quarter of 2022); while for the negative scenario an average price of US\$1,713 per ounce of gold was considered (average price of US\$1,720 for the first quarter of 2022).
+As of September 30, 2022, the Group sold gold at provisional price quotations, therefore, the table below summarizes the impact on income before income tax of changes in the price per ounce of gold.
+Table below summarizes the impact on income before income tax of changes in the price per ounce of gold.
+This analysis assumes that the year-end gold price has increased or decreased by 10 percent, with all other variables held constant.
+For the 2022 positive scenario an average price of US\$1,950 per ounce of gold was considered, while for the negative scenario an average price of US\$1,595 per ounce of gold was considered.

 Year Increase / decrease in the price of market value of metals Effect on profit (loss) before income tax

 US\$(000)

-March 31, 2023 10% 295

--10% (295)

-March 31, 2022 10% 353
+September 30, 2022 10% 724

--10% (353)
+-10% (724)